bobgru/pattern-matching/harmonics/monad/README.md

     + Uses OpenGL to draw price bars as candlesticks--not matched patterns
     + run with `dist/build/monadic-viewer/monadic-viewer 200` where the 200 is the number of price bars to use

-**NOTE:** The programs must be run from the _monad_ directory in order to find their datasource because currently it is hardcoded to be a file in the ../../data directory.
+**NOTE:** The programs must be run from the directory containing the source code in order to find their datasource because currently it is hardcoded to be a file in the ../../data directory.
 Various other parameters are also hardcoded.

 Its original purpose is no longer relevant, but I may still work on it for practice.
 There are countless ways to improve it.